North Carolina Rum for National Rum Day

 Modern distillers still use the same three ingredients of sugar, water, and yeast, but each distiller has their own recipe to master the art of balance and blend.
 The result is distinctly North Carolina rum that evokes our history but delivers smooth and elegant spirits.

 With its easily adaptable profile and rich molasses undertones, rum is the perfect addition to imbibe winter cocktails.
 So at the risk of offending the bourbonites, the ryeists, and whiskyites, it’s rum’s time to shine.
-We've rounded up our favorite North Carolina rums with links to cocktail recipes for fireside sippers.
+We've rounded up our favorite North Carolina rums with links to cocktail recipes for some smooth sippers.

 Broad Branch Distillery was founded in 2013 by long-time friends Nick Doumas and John Fragakis.
 By late 2014 Broad Branch was distilling in earnest, focusing on whiskey and then rum.
 They embraced traditional distillation and barrel aging methods from the very beginning.
 By applying those methods and ingredients to the spirits and distillation processes, they were able to craft a uniquely modern take on classic distilled spirits.
 The teams goal was always to distill and bottle world-class spirits in Winston-Salem.